Will Reilly

 William James Reilly (born December 3, 2002) is an American professional soccer player who plays as a midfielder for Atlanta United in Major League Soccer.

-Club career
+Career

+In 2018, Reilly played for the United States U-17 men's national soccer team, starting in friendly matches against England, Russia and Portugal.

 On July 13, 2019, Reilly appeared for Atlanta United 2, the USL Championship affiliate of Atlanta United FC, appearing as a half-time substitute in an 8–1 loss to New York Red Bulls II.

 Reilly enrolled at Stanford University and joined their men's soccer team in 2021.
 He made his collegiate debut on August 26 against the SMU Mustangs.

 On December 20, 2024, Reilly signed a homegrown player deal with Atlanta United FC.
+Reilly scored his first professional goal on July 16, 2025, against the Chicago Fire.